 Alnoba offers homey cabins and houses for overnight accommodations.
 They feature intimate group-style living, perfect for off-sites, team building, and family gatherings.
 Our cabins are nestled in the woods, a short walking distance from Alnoba.
 Each cabin has one bathroom, a living room, a screened porch, and a kitchen.

-We also have three houses: Briggs House, Charward, and Brandy Run.
+We also have four houses: Briggs House, Charward, Whitney House, and Brandy Run.
 The houses are located on South Road less than a mile from Alnoba.
 Each house has 3-4 bedrooms, 2-3 bathrooms, a living room, and a full kitchen.

 Alnoba’s Pinnacle Leadership Center has 30 years of experience providing experiential training that uses learning in nature, in the classroom, on an aerial park, and on a professional high ropes course to teach team building and leadership development.
 Together, we can offer you skilled facilitators to develop and deliver expert training or access to self-guided initiatives.

 Our professional ropes course is a challenging outdoor personal development and team building activity constructed in trees and using a belay system.

 Alnoba hosts a 140-foot, state-of-the-art, 20-element ropes course.
 The imaginative design of this course uses self-belay lanyards, allowing 30+ people to move independently through the course without the need for a team belay from below.
 The course layout creates the ideal opportunity for risk-taking, overcoming challenges, teamwork, and creative problem solving.

 Enjoy miles of walking trails throughout the property for self-guided hiking or running.
 Nature guides are available upon request.